Biomass Boiler Cost

 DIY Installing a Biomass Boiler

-You should consider these risks before carrying out any installation unsupervised, as they pose an imminent danger to yourself, your family and financially can be costly to correct.
+You should consider these risks before carrying out any installation unsupervised, as they pose an imminent danger to yourself, your family, and can be financially costly to correct:

+• Installing any boiler system is dangerous to your health if done incorrectly.
+Improper connections and installations can increase the chance of hazardous carbon monoxide poisoning.
 Carbon monoxide is deadly when inhaled because it deprives your heart, brain and other vital organs of oxygen.
 Large quantities of carbon monoxide exposure may cause you to lose consciousness and suffocate.

 Different Types of Biomass Boiler Systems